September 10, 2019

 Generally speaking white or off-white tones tend to open a space and make it seem larger.
 However a dash of colour can help create an illusion of depth as well as a focal point in the room.

-Scale is important, a smaller piece of furniture will make a space look bigger while the opposite is also true.
+Scale is important, a smaller piece of furniture will make space look bigger while the opposite is also true.
 Keep accessories such as amenities and decorative objects to a minimum and choose carefully.

 Simply by dividing the bathroom walls into two using a dado rail with tiling below and a painted or wall papered finish above.
 This is both practical and has an optical effect of making the ceiling appear taller.